klaute/homebridge-http-windspeed/README.md

 # homebridge-http-weatherstation

-This is a copy of homebridge-ws project on github.
+This is a copy of https://github.com/ebaauw/homebridge-ws

 Supports http weatherstation sensor devices on the Homebridge platform.
 Additional hardware required.